direktiv/direktiv.github.io/docs/walkthrough/events.md

 Similar to how the event-based start types have a `filters` field, event-consuming states have a `context` field.
 Like filters, the context field can restrict which events are considered matches by requiring an exact match on a CloudEvent context field.

 Unlike filters, context values can be determined dynamically based on instance data.
-If a context value begins with "`{{`" and ends with "`}}`" everything inbetween will be evaluated as a `jq` command based on the instance data.

 ## GenerateEvent State